 Note, the terms psychologist, psychotherapist, CBT therapist and counsellor are not protected titles, so anyone can call themselves this.
 Therefore, it’s best to check they have the qualifications and accreditations to go with the title!

 Before the pandemic, private therapy was usually conducted via face to face sessions in the same room, so you had to be sure your therapist was local and accessible.
 Now, with the pandemic, many therapists don’t feel comfortable to return to face to face just yet, or find that remote therapy is working better for them.

 Instead, video calls are becoming the new norm.
 Research shows these sessions can be just as effective, and as valued by clients and therapists alike.
 Telephone therapy can also be effective, particularly for clients who prefer to have an extra layer of confidentiality.

 Remote therapy is great because you can now access a therapist anywhere in the country, which no longer limits your pool to choose from.
 It also works really well with other commitments like work or school, making therapy more accessible.

 Some people are not so keen on these methods, but it’s worth a go if you like the therapist and want to get started with sessions.
 Your therapist will likely allow you to try 1-2 sessions like this, and then stop if you don’t like it after all.

-At Brighter Life Therapy, all sessions are currently virtual (at time of this blog being posted) and this works really well for our clients.
+At Brighter Life Therapy, all sessions are currently virtual, and this works really well for our clients and therapists.

 Additional skills and experience